The puzzling disappearance of Jonathan Jetté and Rachael Bagnall near Valentine Lake

 Jonathan Jetté and Rachel Bagnall disappearance

-Who were Rachel Bagnall and Jonathan Jetté
+Who were Rachael Bagnall and Jonathan Jetté

-25-year-old, Rachel Bagnall was planning to go to Columbia to do volunteer work for one year in underprivileged communities.
-She was training to be a doctor, part of UBC's Medicine Class of 2011.
+25-year-old, Rachael Bagnall was planning to go to Columbia to do volunteer work for one year in underprivileged communities.
+She was training to be a doctor in UBC's Medicine Class of 2011.
 She was a painter and a pianist, inspired in her art by the beauty of the mountains.
+Her boyfriend, Jonathan Jetté, 34, worked for the government in Quebec as an Attaché.

 jonathan jette and rachel bagnall disappearance british columbiia